Country paying for its hurry on aid

 The cheating was a predictable consequence.
 What was not anticipated, though, is that the fraud would also contribute to inflationary pressure.

-Fraudulently obtained money spends the same as that which is legally obtained.
-So if 20% of federal relief was fraudulent, that means the inflationary pressure of these programs was also about 20% worse than it should have been.
+Fraudulently obtained money spends the same as that legally obtained.
+If 20% of federal relief was fraudulent, that means the inflationary pressure of these programs was also about 20% worse than it should have been.

 As the adage goes, haste makes waste.
 It also makes, as the pandemic has amply demonstrated, for dishonesty that penalizes everyone.